NAV on 2020/02/25

 Portfolio performance and changes

-During the June quarterly index rebalance Exxaro (EXX) was added to the index while Netcare (NTC) was deleted and all the shares in the index were rebalanced to the equal weighting of 2.5%.
-The one-way churn in the index was about 6.07%.
+During the September quarterly index rebalance Impala Platinum (IMP) and Sibanye Gold (SGL) were added to the index while Aspen (APN), PSG Group (PSG) and Sappi SAP) were deleted from the index and on top of that all the shares in the index were rebalanced to an equal weighting of 2.5%.
+The one-way churn in the index was about 10.09%.

 The investment objective of this index tracker portfolio will be to focus on capital growth and achieving a compound annual return which will equate to the total compound annual return of the FTSE/JSE Equally Weighted Top 40 Index (J110) as adjusted to take into account transactions and other costs, and to comply with statutory requirements.
 Income generation will not be an objective of this portfolio.